EFFECTIVE Monday, March 30, 2020

 The filing option referenced below MUST ONLY be used by a person who is not represented by a lawyer (self-represented).
 Additionally, to avoid any delay in the Clerk’s Office receiving your documents via U.S. mail or any other mail delivery service, self-represented individuals are strongly encouraged to use this filing option to file documents that are time-sensitive (for example: deficiency cure documents, appeals, responses, objections, etc.…).

 Pursuant to Administrative Order 2020-07 persons not represented by a lawyer will be permitted to file with the Clerk of Court a bankruptcy petition or other documents in a pending case before this Court by sending the petition or documents in PDF format to the Clerk by electronic mail (“electronic transmission”) to the following email address: FLSB-EMERGENCY-FILINGS@flsb.uscourts.gov.

 - DOCUMENTS ELECTRONICALLY SENT shall not be considered “FILED” until the filer receives an electronic reply from the Clerk confirming the filing.
 Documents sent after 4:00 p.m.
-Monday - Friday will be reviewed for filing the next business day.
+Monday - Friday will be stamped "FILED" the next business day.

 - ELECTRONIC SIGNATURE REQUIRED – any electronic transmission that requires a signature shall either be signed:

 - with the original handwritten signature of the filer, then scanned and included in the electronic transmission to the Clerk, or

 - electronically signed using “/s/” followed by the filer’s full name.